|2019 / 2020||Resident||Nonresident|

 MSU is recognized nationally for its prominence in research among leading public research universities.
 MSU is among the top 3 percent of colleges and universities in the nation for research expenditures.
 Because of its high undergraduate profile, MSU undergraduate students get opportunities to do research of national importance on a variety of topics, opportunities that would typically be reserved for graduate students at other universities.
 That’s one reason why MSU is a national leader in producing winners of the Goldwater Scholarship, the nation’s premier award for undergraduates in math and science fields.

 Students, professors and staff at MSU work together with community partners to exchange and apply knowledge and resources that improve the world.
-MSU recently earned The Carnegie Foundation for the Advancement of Teaching's engagement classification.
+MSU has earned The Carnegie Foundation for the Advancement of Teaching's engagement classification.
 The designation recognizes commitment to teaching that encourages volunteer service in communities and spreading of knowledge that benefits the public.
 In addition, through courses, clubs and organized events, students participate in many local, national and international service-learning projects that enable them to apply their education while strengthening communities.

 Following a rigorous application and evaluation process, MSU was awarded the Carnegie Foundation for the Advancement of Teaching’s community engagement classification.
 This designation recognizes MSU’s commitment to teaching that encourages volunteer service in communities and spreading of knowledge that benefits the public.
 Service and outreach projects are embedded in MSU’s coursework, research and extracurricular activities to enhance learning and improve lives around the world.